Walgreens The Thread

 Why do some women experience early onset menopause?

 When it comes to menopause, each woman has her own unique experience.
-Some may experience menopause sooner than others.
+Some may go through menopause sooner than others.
 Depending on how soon menopause begins, it may be identified as early or premature menopause.

 What is the normal age for menopause?

 There is no single “normal” age for menopause.
-The average age for menopause is 51 or 52.
+The average age women reach menopause is 52.
 However, some women may reach menopause in their late 40s or mid-50s.
 Menopause that occurs after age 45 is generally considered normal.

 Menopause begins with perimenopause, which usually starts in your 40s.
-Once you go without a menstrual period for 12 months and there is no other medical cause, you are considered in menopause.
+Once you go without a menstrual period for 12 months and there is no other medical cause to explain the lack of periods, you are considered to be in menopause.

 How early can menopause start?